 Susan Stryker, director of the Institute for LGBT Studies (SBS), and Assistant Professor of German David Gramling (COH) invited 18 leading scholars in Translation Studies and Transgender Studies for a three-day workshop that included a translational “slam” and curated reading for the public.
 Learn more about the project’s outcomes.

-In May 2013, five projects including television documentaries, a digital archive, a virtual venue and two innovative studies received Confluencenter Faculty Collaboration Grants.
+In May 2013, five projects including two documentaries, a digital archive, a virtual venue and two innovative studies received Confluencenter Faculty Collaboration Grants.
 The competition for these grants is open to faculty from the colleges of Fine Arts, Humanities and Social and Behavioral Sciences.
 The funded projects for the 2013-2014 academic year were:

 New Blueprint for Success: Micro-entrepreneurs and Cooperatives in Brazil